jontay81/RegressionModelsCoursera/README.md

 1. “Is an automatic or manual transmission better for MPG”
 2. "Quantify the MPG difference between automatic and manual transmissions"

+#Question

+Take the mtcars data set and write up an analysis to answer their question using regression models and exploratory data analyses.

+Your report must be:

+1. Written as a PDF printout of a compiled (using knitr) R markdown document.
+2. Brief.
+Roughly the equivalent of 2 pages or less for the main text.
+Supporting figures in an appendix can be included up to 5 total pages including the 2 for the main report.
+The appendix can only include figures.
+3. Include a first paragraph executive summary.

 #Review criteria

 ##Peer Grading